 Way up on the ‘best things about Singapore’ list would have to be food!
 This wonderful story follows Sarah and her Grandpa as they set about filling their tummies around Singapore with local delights such as Nasi Lemak and Roti Prata.
-This is a bilingual picture book for pre-schoolers and the kiddos will love the activities at the end of the book, as well as being introduced to a host of delicious dishes to try!
+The bilingual picture book written by Sharon Ismail is aimed at pre-schoolers, and small people will love the activities at the end of the book, as well as being introduced to a host of delicious dishes to try!

 Mr Midnight Series by James Lee

-For the slightly older kiddos in the family, the Mr Midnight series by James Lee has been running here in Singapore since 1998 and has a whopping 89 titles and counting!
+For the slightly older kiddos in the family, the Mr Midnight series by James Lee has been running here in Singapore since 1998 and has over 90 books and counting!
 Each book contains not one, but two ghoulish stories to satisfy even the most voracious bookworms.
 These mild-horror books, with titles such as My Mad Maid, There’s a Witch in my Watch, and My Class Vampire, are a total hit with the over-sevens, and are all set in and around Singapore.
-Ghosts in Bishan, vampires in Tampines, and zombies in Serangoon are sure to have your primary school kids engrossed and demanding all 89 books to devour!
+Ghosts in Bishan, vampires in Tampines, and zombies in Serangoon are sure to have your primary school kids engrossed and demanding to devour them all!
 Mr Lee has certainly (body) bagged this genre of kids’ literature: incredibly, he has outsold JK Rowling and her Harry Potter series here in Singapore and in Malaysia!

 Like this story?
 Here’s more we think you’ll enjoy: